ibm-cloud-docs/vpc/vpn-client-to-site-connections.md

 {: #vpn-client-to-site-ending-connections-api}
 {: api}

-To disconnect a VPN client by using the API, follow these steps:
+To disconnect a VPN client with the API, follow these steps:

 The disconnected VPN client is automatically deleted after one hour.
 {: note}